-- Identify all items you might want to donate for charitable purposes.
-What you might consider tired, may be TREASURE to someone less fortunate.
+Identify all items you might want to donate for charitable purposes.
+What you might consider tired, maybe a treasure to someone less fortunate.

-When my team takes on a project to get a home emptied and ready for sell (usually when client or family is out of state), we separate the STUFF into 4 categories:
+When my team takes on a project to get a home emptied and ready for sale (usually when a client or family is out of state), we separate the stuff into 4 categories:

 - Send to owners